Rossall School: 1945 to present

 Benjamin Britten gave a concert in Big School in 1954.
 In the 1970s, in a bid to ensure the highest standards during a period of declining boarding, girls were allowed to enrol.
 Throughout the 1980s and 1990s the school pushed on with a development programme and had royal visits including from the Queen in 1994 to celebrate the 150th anniversary of its foundation.
 The school went through great financial difficulty at the turn of the millennium.

 Rossall has since had more investment than previously, with the boarding houses including Maltese Cross having undergone varying degrees of refurbishment.
 The middle school now runs from years 7 to 9, one year longer than traditionally.
 As a part of the modernising of the school the IB was introduced as an alternative to A-Levels in 1998, being only the 3rd school in the UK to do so, and there is now an international boarding contingent.

 Rossall promotes relatively affordable private education in relation to the rest of the UK – 80% of those who attend the school are the first in their family to attend an independent school and a large number of scholarships and bursaries are available.
 2007 saw the return of the Rossall Summer School – developed to give children from outside the UK the opportunity to develop their English speaking skills as well as being a chance for those thinking of going to a boarding school to consider whether they are suited to the lifestyle.

 On 23 March 2022, a plane was forced to make an emergency landing on the school's field as a shortage of fuel meant the pilot was unable to complete the flight.
-Nobody was injured, and no students were at the school at the time.
+Nobody was injured, and no pupils were at the school at the time.